-Fantasy Springs at Tokyo DisneySea: $2 Billion Park Expansion
+Fantasy Springs at Tokyo DisneySea: $2 Billion Expansion (Opening Date, Rides & Restaurants)

 Fantasy Springs is the colossal port themed to Frozen, Tangled, and Peter Pan under construction at Tokyo DisneySea.
-This covers everything you need to know: likely opening date, concept art, progress video, photos of ride vehicle testing, and answers to common questions.
-(Updated March 3, 2023.)
+This covers everything you need to know: official opening date & invitation previews, likelihood of soft openings, ride & restaurant details, and answers to questions.
+(Updated December 11, 2023.)

 Oriental Land Company, the owner and operator of the Tokyo Disneyland and DisneySea in Japan, is embarking on the most ambitious expansion project of its parks in over two decades with Fantasy Springs.
 This large scale expansion features multiple rides, restaurants, retail, and a luxury hotel.
-It has a blockbuster budget of 250 billion yen (or around ~$2.3 billion US).
+It has a blockbuster budget of 320 billion yen, which is over $2 billion USD.

 The overarching inspiration for Fantasy Springs (there’s still time to call it FantaSea Springs, OLC!) is a magical spring leading to a world of Disney fantasy.
 It’s basically a Fantasyland-style port that brings FrozenTangled, and Peter Pan to Tokyo DisneySea, with separate mini-areas for each in a single port of call that’s tied together via magical springs.